The Western Australia (WA) Office serves and advocates for the engineering community in Western Australia.

 The certificates will be supplied in PDF format for you to print.

 Engineers Australia WA

 08 6214 6319

 EngTalk - have an engineer visit your school!

 EngTalk aims to reach out to WA high schools and inspire the next generation of engineers.
-Working with our special interest group Women in Engineering, high school students will have access to engineers who have kindly volunteered their time to share their experiences and shine a spotlight on engineering as a potential career for students in their final school years.
+Engineers Australia members kindly volunteer their time to share their experiences and shine a spotlight on engineering as a potential career for high school students.

-If you would like to host an EngTalk presentation, or to find out more about this exciting initiative, please contact the Program Coordinator via email or on 08 6214 6319.
+If you would like to host an EngTalk presentation, or to find out more about this exciting initiative, please email the Program Coordinator or call us on 08 6214 6319.

-Browse the current merchandise collection available for purchase at the Engineers Australia WA Division office.
+Browse the current merchandise collection available for purchase at the WA Office.

 Long sleeve fleece jacket

 Men's polo shirt